Homelessness

 • demographic data of the person presenting as homeless or at risk of homelessness,

-• support needs of applicant,
+• support needs of applicant (by duty),

 • numbers of households whose housing need has been resolved; and more.